E4S-Project/e4s-cl/docs/developer.rst

     - :code:`cli/commands/__execute.py`: On-node execution, start container for analysis, then run it again to run command
     - :code:`cf/libraries.py`: Library dependency tree analysis and completion.
 Makes sure the most up to date libc (host or container's) is used in the container.
     - :code:`cf/containers/*.py`: Drivers to run containers
+    - :code:`cf/template.py`: Script building module to create an entrypoint once in the container, to preload any libraries that might be RPATHed.